Privacy

 11. NDIS Commission Staff

-This policy applies to all NDIS Commission staff.
-‘Staff’ means all persons employed or otherwise engaged by the NDIS Commission, and includes any volunteer or contractor to the NDIS Commission.
+This policy applies to all NDIS Commission staff undertaking activities at the NDIS Commission.
+‘Staff’ means all persons employed or otherwise engaged by the NDIS Commission, including any volunteers or contractors.

 11.1 Key Appointments and Roles